solangegueiros/chainlink-keepers-tutorial/README.md

 For the Counter contract, I suggest you fund it with 20 LINK tokens.

-Upkeep name: Counter
+- Upkeep name: Counter

-Upkeep address: the address of your smart contract
+- Upkeep address: the address of your smart contract

-Admin address: it is filled automatically with the connected wallet
+- Admin address: it is filled automatically with the connected wallet

-Gas limit: 200000
+- Gas limit: 200000

-Check data (Hexadecimal):
-Starting balance (LINK): 20
+- Starting balance (LINK): 20

-Take a look in mine example:
+Take a look in this example:

 ![Keepers - Register new upkeep](/images/image_12.png)